 All trims must be hard fastened at 16″ on-center.
 Check our Installation Guide for specifics.

-The back-to-back starter strip must be fastened 16” on-center with our quick screen clips on both sides of the trim.
+The back-to-back starter strip must be fastened on both sides of the trim with our quick-screen clips fastened at 16″ on-center.

 Precision, Craftsman, and Traditional Styles

-Precision, Craftsman, and Traditional refer to the trim style, or the final aesthetic upon installation.
+Precision, Craftsman, and Traditional refer to trim styles, representing the final aesthetic after installation.

 Horizontal Applications